sinsys/symetra-store/README.md

 - Because we need no persistent data layer, data is stored in React Context
   - `localStorage` or `sessionStorage` were considered, but Context made sense for demo purposes
 - You can toggle between the active user with the button in the top right.
 It is purely a random selection from all users to demonstrate that the coupon is only valid for the user that purchased the `nth` item
-- API Routes were written pretty barebones.
+- API Routes were written pretty open ended.
 Stubs were put in place for interacting with a real API and the functions were used, but for the purposes of a demo I kept it all self-contained in Context and spoofed expected responses.
 Comments are available on the `./src/services/ApiService.tsx` file.
   - For the purposes of demoing what the `POST` or `PATCH` body properties look like, I have `console.log(foo)` an example endpoint and the expected response.
 - Reports are downloaded via the buttons on the Admin page.
 A `json` file will be downloaded to your device for the selection you chose.
 All purchases are displayed in a table for demo purposes.
 - The data has no persistence.
 A manual page refresh or closing your window will remove any purchases/settings you've changed.
 All data will persist while the app is open.